Saskatchewan Highway 925

-Highway 925 is an unpaved provincial highway in the far northern region of the Canadian province of Saskatchewan.
+Highway 925 is an unpaved provincial highway in the far northern region of Saskatchewan, Canada.
 It begins about 10 km south of Buffalo Narrows on Highway 155 and ends in Michel Village.
 It is about 76 km long.

 Highway 925 goes around the south and west side of Peter Pond Lake to reach Michel Village and passes near the communities of Dillon (Buffalo River) and St. George's Hill.
+In 2026, the Dillon River bridge carrying Highway 925 across the Dillon River had pier caps repaired at a cost of about $150,000.